UEFBiomedicalInformaticsLab/BIODAI/DOSA_MO/readme.md

 The project is described in Cattelani and Fortino [1].

-The main program is in Python, we include also R scripts that were used to prepare the TCGA datasets.
+The main program is in Python (version 2.9+), we include also R scripts that were used to prepare the TCGA datasets.

 All the data files needed to run the tests are included in this repository.
 All the results, including plots, are included in this repository, but can also be generated again by a user launching the Python programs.